Quasinormal modes of a charged loop quantum black hole

-Before proceeding, we provide a qualitative analysis of the properties of the effective potential $V_{eff}$ as they relate to the characteristics of the QNMs studied below.
+Before proceeding, we provide a qualitative analysis of the properties of the effective potential $V_{\text{scalar}}$, focusing on its implications for the QNMs characteristics discussed in subsequent sections.
 We first examine the case with fixed $b_0$ (see the left plots in Fig.\ref{fig:potential for l=0} and Fig.\ref{fig:potential for l=1}).
 From these plots, it is evident that the relative change for $Q=\frac{2}{5}$ or $Q=\frac{4}{5}$ (relative to $Q=0$) is larger for $l=1$ than for $l=0$.
 This arises from the inclusion of the charge parameter in the centrifugal potential, where the increase in $l$ results in a combined effect of $l$ and $Q$, which induces such significant deviations.
 Next, we consider the case with the charge parameter $Q$ fixed (see the right plots in Fig.\ref{fig:potential for l=0} and Fig.\ref{fig:potential for l=1}).
 Compared to the case of $b_0=1$, the relative change with $b_0>1$ is more pronounced for $l=0$ than for $l=1$.